 - 1 cup blackberries

 - 2 tbsp red wine

 - Pinch black pepper

-- Meanwhile, in a small saucepan, combine remaining blackberry sauce, remaining blackberries, and remaining vinegar.
+- In a small saucepan, combine blackberries, wine, vinegar, garlic and pepper.
 Heat over medium low heat and simmer until reduced to a thick sauce.
 You may have to mash the berries with a potato masher.

-- Pour sauce over cooked salmon and top with sliced basil.
-Divide salmon filet into 4 equal portions.
-Serve immediately.
+- Spoon blackberry sauce over cooked salmon and top with sliced basil (optional).

 Love this recipe?
 PIN it!